Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives such as getAnalyticsIPs or other series tools.
-It does not mention prerequisites or exclusions.
+The description does not provide explicit guidance on when to use this tool versus alternatives like getAnalyticsIPs or other series tools.
+Usage is implied by the tool name and description, but no when-not-to-use or alternative suggestions are given.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.